yjg30737/random-matrix-generator/README.md

 ![RandomMatrixGenerator](./example/rmgExample.png)

-If you click generate button once more, dots won't reset; It will be more covered by another random generated dots.
+If you click generate button once more, matrix won't reset; It will be more covered by another random generated dots.
 I will make an option of that soon enough.